ipfs-force-community/go-fvm-sdk/specs/quickstart.md

 ## Generator

-Generator takes care of the following aspect of the actor code...
+Generator takes care of following aspects of the actor code...

 1. Actor states and input/output files for the marshal/unmarshal of actor state
 2. Entry code for the actor